PieroFriedrich/To-do-List/README.md

 ## 3: Starting a virtual environment inside the Django project

-First change the directory to the one cloned from this repository, and  then use the command:
+Go to To-do-list/backend cloned from this repository, and  then use the command:

 ```
 pipenv install